patrickmmartin/2.8284271247461900976033774484194/article.md

 _Sigh_ Some things we have to deal with.
 Interview Questions.

+TODO(PMM) Punch up and clarify
-People are _always talking about interview techniques_, let rarely _talking about how awful they are at interviewing_.
+I've been interviewing quite a lot recently and so to me it feels people are _always talking about interviews and interview questions_, let less commonly _talking about how awful interviews can be for all concerned_.

 TODO(PMM) ref.
 Yegge blog rant, many, many others

 Open question for discussion: how many of these "questions" have genuine "breadth and depth"?
 [1]